polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

 ## Define the XCM destination for the message

 To send a Cross-Chain Message (XCM) from parachain B to parachain A, you need to define the destination chain for the XCM instructions.
 In this case, the destination chain is the relay chain.
-To specify the relay chain as the destination, follow these steps:
+To specify the relay chain as the destination, follow these steps in the parachain B interface:

 1. Navigate to the **Extrinsics** tab in the Polkadot.Js Apps interface
       1. Select the **Developer** tab